 The results from the Federal Reserve meeting are in.
-The Fed is pausing for the third time this year.
+The Fed is pausing for the fourth time this year.

 Today, we’re greeted with a welcome announcement.
-Following the November Federal Reserve meeting, the Fed has confirmed its third rate pause of the year.
+Following the December Federal Reserve meeting, the Fed has confirmed its fourth rate pause of the year.
 Keeping rates as-is could provide more breathing room for homebuyers.

-With no Fed hike, homebuyers are cautiously optimistic.
+With no Fed hike, buyers are cautiously optimistic.

 As Gargi Chaudhuri, Head of BlackRock’s iShares Investment Strategy, has pointed out, a pause in Fed rate hikes is not the same as a pivot.
 “A pause is a period where the Fed keeps rates ‘higher’ and monitors the development of the economy and inflation.
 In the five previous hiking cycles since 1990, the Fed paused an average of 10 months between its last hike and its first cut,” Chaudhuri said.